Student Code of Conduct

 Students with questions regarding the code should contact the SCC Vice President of Student Services or SFCC Dean of Student Support Services/Student Conduct Officer.

-In addition, CCS follows all applicable federal and state laws regarding the prohibition of the use of firearms and dangerous weapons, the possession of controlled substances and alcohol by any student on district-owned or used facilities, grounds, or motor vehicles, and in any college participant activity on or off campus.
+In addition, CCS follows all applicable federal and state laws regarding the prohibition of the use of firearms and dangerous weapons.

 Community Colleges of Spokane has established procedures to assist students who have a complaint or concern relating to an action by a member of the CCS community.
-It is the belief and practice at CCS that the best way for students to address concerns is to first meet with the employee involved and attempt to resolve the concern.
-Students are encouraged to contact the vice president of student services at SCC, SFCC, or the off-campus centers regarding complaint procedures (CCS Administrative Procedure, 3.40.01-D Student Concerns).
+It is the belief and practice at CCS that the best way for students to address concerns with faculty is to first meet with the faculty member involved and attempt to resolve the concern.
+If the concern involves a non-faculty employee, students are encouraged to meet with that employee's supervisor.
+Students are encouraged to contact the vice president of student services at SCC or SFCC regarding informal and formal complaint procedures (CCS Administrative Procedure, 3.40.01-D Student Concerns).

-The Higher Education Act (HEA) prohibits an institution of higher education from engaging in a "substantial misrepresentation of the nature of its educational program, its financial charges, or the employability of its graduates."
+In addition, the Higher Education Act (HEA) prohibits an institution of higher education from engaging in a “substantial misrepresentation of the nature of its educational program, its financial charges, or the employability of its graduates.”
 20 U.S.C. §1094(c)(3)(A).
-Further, each state must have “a process to review and appropriately act on complaints concerning the institution including enforcing applicable state laws."
+Further, each state must have “a process to review and appropriately act on complaints concerning the institution including enforcing applicable state laws.”
 34 C.F.R. § 600.9.
 The Washington State Board for Community and Technical Colleges (SBCTC) maintains a process to investigate complaints of this nature brought by community and technical college students in the state of Washington.
-For information, contact:

 SBCTC Student Services